ggfevans/show-wifi-password/README.md

 - 🔑 Securely retrieves passwords from macOS Keychain
 - 🔄 Automatically detects and displays the current WiFi network password
 - 📋 Option to copy password directly to clipboard
-- 🌐 Works with all WiFi interfaces (en0, en1, en2)
-- 🎨 User-friendly terminal output with color-coded messages
+- 🎨 User-friendly terminal output with colour-coded messages

 ## Installation